 Carol Brejot began working with Elmore in October 2014 as a senior consultant, handling media relations for the Hobby Center’s special autism-friendly holiday show.
-Since then, she has assisted with media relations and writing for several Elmore clients, including Houston Grand Opera, National Sleep Foundation, Society for the Performing Arts, Houston Parks Board, Scenic Houston, and Ronald McDonald House Houston.
+Since then, she has assisted with strategic planning, media relations, and writing for several Elmore clients, including Houston Grand Opera, Houston Parks Board, Scenic Houston, Periwinkle Foundation, Communities In Schools of Houston and Houston Botanic Garden.

-As part of Carol’s commitment to public service and volunteerism, she has donated her public relations services over the last several years to nonprofit organizations, including Integral Care, Dream Come True Foundation and Multi-Cultural Refugee Coalition in Austin, along with Special CHEERS, the Houston Kappa Kappa Gamma Charitable Foundation, and the music department of St. Luke’s United Methodist Church, all in Houston.
+As part of Carol’s commitment to public service and volunteerism, she has donated her public relations services over the last several years to nonprofit organizations, including Integral Care, Dream Come True Foundation, and Multi-Cultural Refugee Coalition in Austin, along with Special CHEERS, the Houston Kappa Kappa Gamma Charitable Foundation, and St. Luke’s United Methodist Church, all in Houston.

 In addition to a long career as a freelance public relations specialist, Carol served as editor of Memorial Villages Magazine in the late 1990s, where she penned a monthly column, wrote feature stories, and edited the niche publication.
 She also has a background in agency PR, including Creamer Dickson Basford in New York City and Ogilvy & Mather PR in Houston.

 Carol is a graduate of Southern Methodist University where she earned a Bachelor of Arts in journalism, with a concentration in public relations.
 When not in her office, she enjoys travel, live music, plays, exercise, crossword puzzles, and reading.
-Carol also loves spending time with her adult children, granddaughter Emilie, and her grand dogs.
+Carol also loves spending time with her adult children, granddaughter Emilie, grandson Hall, and her granddogs.